Water use in the Stillaguamish basin

 Tracking new water uses

 The rule also requires us to track these new groundwater and stock water uses.
 We account for new uses annually, based on data from the previous year.
-The documents below are our most recent records.
+The document below with attachments are our most recent records.